AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Report Suspicious Activity

-Don’t just report fraud after it happens; report suspicious activities or requests even if you haven’t lost any money.
-This helps authorities track emerging fraud patterns and protect others.
+Do not limit reporting to instances of confirmed fraud; report suspicious activities or requests even if no financial loss has occurred.
+This assists authorities in tracking emerging fraud patterns and protecting other individuals.
 By reporting, you contribute to a safer digital ecosystem for everyone.
 You can typically report such activities to the cybercrime helpline or relevant government portals.

 Conclusion